Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Background

+Another vital network debugging tool is Traceroute, a networking operation that returns an IP address and a hostname for each network layer device, such as a router, along the path from a source to a destination in a network \cite{b12}.
 Each router examines the Time-to-Live (TTL) of an IP packet it receives \cite{b12}.
-If the TTL is greater than one, then the router decrementes it, and the packet is forwarded to the next router heading to the destination \cite{b12}.
-If the TTL is equal to one, the router drops the packet and sends an ICMP Time Exceeded message back to the packet's source \cite{b12}.
-Routers dropping the packets must include their source address to this ICMP Time Exceeded message \cite{b12}.
-Traceroute sends several packets with incremental TTLs starting from 1, thus receiving ICMP Time Exceeded messages for each router along the path to the destination.
+If the TTL is greater than 1, the router decrements it and forwards the packet to the next router on the path to its destination \cite{b12}.
+If the TTL is equal to one, the router drops the packet and sends an ICMP Time Exceeded message back to the packet source \cite{b12}.
+Traceroute sends several packets with incremental TTLs, starting at 1, and receives ICMP Time Exceeded messages from each router along the path to the destination.
 These messages allow the traceroute tool to infer the IP address of each router on the path to the destination, thus building a network map \cite{b12}.